ajikamaludin/laravel-template/ROADMAP.md

 -   [ ] upgrade files controller to add models as madia manager
--   [ ] has nice select component with fetch table api, want to create this as modal table with fetch table api
+-   [ ] has nice select component with fetch table api, want to create this as modal table with fetch table api [ ] need to close \_select general controller only for master data, if need something with more complex query its need to be sparate from that
+        [ ] the common compoenent select is old fasion please use select modal like android mode
 -   [ ] create easy deploy command

 ## NICE TO CREATE